eldre/eldre-academic/content/en/authors/eldre/_index.md

 # - Visitors
 ---

 My main scientific activities consist on studing marine ecosystems, particularly how benthic ecosystems (coastal and deep seafloor) and mankind activities interact.
 I am interested in marine infauna, but also micro- and macroalgae.

-Currently, I am working at the Coastal Ecogeochemistry Laboratory, lead by Fanny Noisette, at Institut des Sciences de la Mer (Rimouski, Canada).
+Alongside my scientific activities, I am working to better connect science and society by animating dedicated shows and interviews.